 Notes: The subsamples are restricted by whether the mother ever previously had income below the given federal poverty thresholds, where "Any" corresponds to the baseline estimates for the full sample as shown in Table 4 columns (1) and (2).
-The models control for daughter's age, age squared, mother's average age during potential welfare observation years, mother's average age squared, controls for the daughter's state AFDC/TANF benefit standard, EITC federal/state maximum credit, state-level SPM poverty rate, AFDC/TANF recipiency rate, unemployment rate, and state and year effects for the daughter as well as state effects for the mother's modal state when the daughter is aged 12-18.
+The models control for daughter's age, age squared, mother's average age during potential welfare observation years, mother's average age squared, the daughter's state AFDC/TANF benefit standard, EITC federal/state maximum credit, state-level SPM poverty rate, AFDC/TANF recipiency rate, unemployment rate, and state and year effects for the daughter as well as state effects for the mother's modal state when the daughter is aged 12-18.
 Instrumental variables include average and maximum measures of the mother's AFDC/TANF benefit standard when the daughter is aged 12-18, and interactions of each with an indicator for welfare reform.
 Daughters' PSID core longitudinal weights are used in estimation.

 Motivated by the heterogeneity of transmission by mother's characteristics, we return to estimation of the baseline IV model of Table 4 by including mother's variables for race and ethnicity, age at first birth, and variables related to her lifetime earnings ability.
 The controls for mother's race and ethnicity include indicators for White non-Hispanic, Black non-Hispanic, other non-Hispanic, and Hispanic.
 The controls for mother's lifetime earnings ability include an indicator if the mother's educational attainment is less than or equal to 12 years, and an indicator for mother's family income has ever been below 200 percent the official poverty threshold by family size.
-Regarding controls for mother's welfare choice for the same reasons that the mother's welfare participation is likely to be endogenous.
+Regarding controls for mother's income and education, Levine and Zimmerman (1996) note that these variables could be endogenous to the daughter's welfare choice for the same reasons that the mother's welfare participation is likely to be endogenous.
 Table S.5-6 shows that the results presented in Table 4 are little changed when we add controls for mother's background like education and income.
 Lower income mothers are associated with higher levels of dependence across generations, yet the effect of welfare reform is similar across specifications.